Skip to main content

 • Open a terminal.

-• Use ip or ifconfig to display the MTU details.
-The ip command is more modern and favoured:
+• Use ip or ifconfig to display MTU information.
+The ip command is more modern and preferred:

 ip link show

-• Search for "mtu" in the output, which is displayed next to each network interface.
+• Look for “mtu” next to each network interface.

-• Alternatively, you can also use ifconfig, although it may not be installed by default on newer systems:
+• Alternatively, you can use ifconfig (may not be installed by default on modern systems):

 ifconfig